MatthewRizzo/RustHSM/README.md

    1. Notably there is very little inside the concrete controller, by design!
    2. If you would like to implement a thread safe controller, copy `HSMControllerBase` and implement a different `external_dispatch_into_hsm`!
 3. States which implement the [StateChainOfResponsibility] trait
-   1. Handles flow into/ out of a given state
+   1. Handles flow into / out of a given state
    2. Allows implementers to delegate the handling of their custom enum events within the `handle_event` impl.
 4. Event traits dispatched to the HSM controller: [StateEventsIF]
    1. Your event just needs to implement the trait to slot into the larger system.